 - Mulled Apple Cider: This warm fall staple is bursting with apple spice flavor.

 - White Chocolate Chai Latte: Creamy and velvety smooth, this dreamy drink is full of chai spice.

 - Hot Chocolate: Super rich, chocolatey, and perfect for a chill winter’s day.
 Best topped with whipped cream!

-This warm and cozy pumpkin spice latte is the perfect winter drink.
+This warm and cozy pumpkin spice latte is the perfect drink, especially as the temps start to cool.
 Top it with whipped cream and a dish of cinnamon and you'll be in pumpkin spice heaven.